The natural pearl of the north offers outdoor life and a creative forest industry.

 Älvdalen is an area of fantastic nature and many beautiful surroundings. Älvdalen and its surroundings are home to picturesque locations, such as Grövelsjön, Fulufjället national park and Njupeskär, which is Sweden’s highest waterfall at all of 93 meters.
 The natural pearl Älvdalen attracts outdoor people year-round, and it’s increasingly popular to spend the summer in the mountains, largely due to the rich offering of activities.

-An important player in Älvdalen’s tourism industry is Idre Fjäll, a year-round facility with ski slopes, snowmobile tours, mountain hiking and much more.
-Grövelsjön, Sweden’s southernmost alpine setting, is home to the majority of the hotels, including the four-star Storsätra Fjällhotell and Grövelsjöns Fjällstation.
+An important player in Älvdalen’s tourism industry is Idre Fjäll, a year-round facility with ski slopes, snowmobile tours, Fjätervålen with a strong sustainability enrichment, and Idre Himmelfjäll, mountain hiking and much more.
+Grövelsjön, Sweden’s southernmost alpine setting, is home to many of the hotels, including the four-star Storsätra Fjällhotell and Grövelsjöns Fjällstation.

 Älvdalen’s nature is also a popular destination for cyclists.
 There are plenty of bike paths and businesses that rent equipment and offer guides through the magnificent natural surroundings.